20360 SW Birch St. Ste 100

 The Achilles tendon is the band of tissue that runs down the back of the lower leg, connecting the calf muscle to the heel bone.
 Also known as the heel cord, the Achilles tendon facilitates walking by helping to raise the heel off the ground prior to the push-off phase of gait.

 Two common disorders that occur in the heel cord are Achilles tendinitis and Achilles tendinosis.
-The third disorder, Achilles Tendon rupture, is rare and will be discussed in another segment.
+The third disorder, Achilles Tendon rupture, is rare and will be discussed in another article.

 Achilles tendinitis is inflammation of the Achilles tendon.
 This inflammation is typically short-lived.
 Over time, if not resolved, the condition may progress to a degeneration of the tendon (Achilles tendinosis), in which the tendon loses its organized structure and is likely to develop microscopic tears and thickening.
 Sometimes the degeneration involves the site where the Achilles tendon attaches to the heel bone, other times it’s located in the middle of the tendon.
 In rare instances, patients can have Achilles tendinosis for a long period, with or without pain, which may result in an Achilles tendon rupture.